 Complete list of all summer courses at University of Copenhagen

-The University of Copenhagen's International Summer Programme offers a number of popular courses within global health, which are open to both students and external applicants with an interest in global health issues.
+School of Global Health and University of Copenhagen offers a number of popular courses within global health, which are open to both students and external applicants.

 Summer courses offered by School of Global Health

 Focused on global health challenges and solutions within urbanisation and healthy living, working with a case in Copenhagen.

 The course will focus on promotion of health and wellbeing in the urban environment across age groups and socioeconomic positions, and also on urban adaptation to climate change, management of environmental health risks, and opportunities for green urban development on health.